-Kourtney Kardashian Shares Bikini Pic Of Herself Posing On Surfboard In Tropical Waters
+Kourtney Kardashian Shares Bikini Pics Of Herself Posing On Surfboard In Tropical Waters

-Kourtney Kardashian shared a sultry bikini pic of herself posing on a surfboard in gorgeous tropical waters.
+Kourtney Kardashian shared sultry bikini pics of herself posing on a surfboard in gorgeous tropical waters.
 On Monday, the 38-year-old posted another image from her trip to the Turks and Caicos.
 She ventured to the picturesque island for five days with boyfriend, Younes Bendjima.

 The photo shows Kourtney striking a sexy pose with her hands behind her head as she sits on her knees aboard a surfboard in the crystal-clear blue water.
 Kardashian is wearing a metallic yellow string bikini.
 Her hair is slicked back and she’s wearing sunglasses.